api-platform/docs/distribution/index.md

 > - Fabien Potencier (creator of Symfony), SymfonyCon 2017

 [API Platform](https://api-platform.com) is a powerful but easy to use **full stack** framework dedicated to API-driven projects.
-It contains a **PHP** library to create fully-featured APIs supporting industry-leading standards (JSON-LD, GraphQL, OpenAPI...), provides ambitious **JavaScript** tooling to consume those APIs in a snap (admin, PWA and mobile apps generators, hypermedia client...) and is shipped with a nice **Docker** and **Kubernetes** integration to develop and deploy instantly in the cloud.
+It contains a **PHP** library to create fully featured APIs supporting industry-leading standards (JSON-LD, GraphQL, OpenAPI...), provides ambitious **JavaScript** tooling to consume those APIs in a snap (admin, PWA and mobile apps generators, hypermedia client...) and is shipped with a nice **Docker** and **Kubernetes** integration to develop and deploy instantly in the cloud.